LaSTUS-TALN-UPF/ALEXSIS/README.md

-A paper describing the compilation of the TSAR-2022 Shared Task datasets for English, Portuguese (ALEXSIS-PT) and Spanish (ALEXSIS) that includes several experiments with two state-of-the-art approaches for Lexical Simplification has been published at this link: https://www.frontiersin.org/articles/10.3389/frai.2022.991242 In this paper the approaches (LSBert (with BETO) and TUNER) were evaluated with the 381 instances of the ALEXSIS dataset.
+A paper describing the compilation of the TSAR-2022 Shared Task datasets for English, Portuguese (ALEXSIS-PT) and Spanish (ALEXSIS) that includes several experiments with two state-of-the-art approaches for Lexical Simplification has been published at this link: https://www.frontiersin.org/articles/10.3389/frai.2022.991242 In this paper two approaches (LSBert (Qiang et al., 2021) adapted for Spanish and TUNER (Ferrés et al., 2017)) were evaluated with the 381 instances of the ALEXSIS dataset.

 [Lexical Simplification Benchmarks for English, Portuguese, and Spanish](https://www.frontiersin.org/articles/10.3389/frai.2022.991242).<br/>
 Sanja Štajner, Daniel Ferrés, Matthew Shardlow, Kai North, Marcos Zampieri and  Horacio Saggion.<br/>